ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/channels.md

 **Control Panel Location: `Developer > Channels > Layouts > New/Edit`**

 This section of the control panel is where channel layouts are created or edited.

+When publish layout for channel is assigned to member role, the Publish / Edit entry page would be displayed as defined by that layout, for editors in that role.

+The publish layouts are capable of organizing fields into tabs, reordering fields, changing their width for organizing into columns, and hiding the fields that should not be visible.

+Each layout needs to be assigned to one or several member roles.
+However each role can have only one publish layout assigned.

+You can have one publish layout for all editor roles, or you can have different layouts for different roles.
+When only small adjustment is needed, the publish layout can be duplicated using "Clone to New Layout" option in "Save" dropdown.

 ## Channel Set Import